-The place of performance of partner(s) is preferably within Africa, although other international presence may be considered, and offerors should anticipate the need for frequent in-country visits.
-Offerors should provide details on their approach to working in relevant countries as the activity requires.
+The place of performance of partner(s) could vary depending on expertise.
+We expect firms with an expertise in either the U.S. or Africa or both, although other international presence may be considered as long as offerors can demonstrate capacity to build the required relationships with U.S. and African buyers and African export firms.
+Offerors should anticipate the need for frequent in-country engagements/consultations with buyers in the U.S. and African Consultations with buyers in the U.S. and African countries in line with their technical approach to working in relevant geographies- the U.S. and African countries in line with their technical approach as the activity requires.
 The selected firm(s) will report to ATI team members based in Africa and/or Washington, DC.